barongracias/barongracias.github.io/_pages/services.md

 - **Handoff:** docs, dashboards, and a playbook for your team.
 Optional ongoing support or fractional ownership.

 ## Example projects
-- Payment flows for the UK Office for National Statistics to forecast economic shocks and supply chain shifts.
+- Payment flows for the UK Office for National Statistics to forecast economic shocks and supply chain shifts. <a href="/projects/payment-flows-ons/">See details</a>.
-- Business vs personal account classifier for 15m+ accounts/month; pipelines tuned for billions of transactions.
+- Business vs personal account classifier for 15m+ accounts/month; pipelines tuned for billions of transactions. <a href="/projects/account-classifier/">See details</a>.
 - Fraud data provider PoV using PCA/cluster analysis to quantify signal lift and early detection value.
-- Open Banking "payment wrapped" experience with categorisation models and user insights; >80% satisfaction in A/B tests.
+- Open Banking "payment wrapped" experience with categorisation models and user insights; >80% satisfaction in A/B tests. <a href="/projects/payment-wrapped/">See details</a>.
 - Exec "60-second" dashboards and resource management tooling that unlocked GBP 3m/year and cut response times by 75%.
 - Rapid prototypes: SFE repayment simulator (Next.js), fog-of-war travel map (MapLibre + H3), weekly video PWA (MediaRecorder + PWA), ML pipelines for stock prediction.

 ## Mentorship focus
-- Career: interview prep, salary benchmarking, how to play the corporate game without burning out, and timing your next move.
+- Career: interview prep, salary benchmarking, navigating large organisations without burnout, and timing your next move.
 - Performance: framing impact for reviews, building relationships with managers/mentors, and setting goals that stick.
 - Academia: navigating applications for advanced study (e.g., Cambridge MPhil) and balancing work with postgraduate ambitions.
 - Track record: only grad in cohort promoted to Senior DS within 9 months; multiple interns/new grads mentored to return offers; blend of big finance/tech experience and academic perspective.